S1SYPHOS/kirby-sri/README.md

 > [Google Developers](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)

 ## Cache-busting / Fingerprinting
 [Same old, same old](https://www.keycdn.com/support/what-is-cache-busting/).
-If anyone comes up with a solution how subresource integrity and cache-busting / fingerprinting could be achieved by different plugins (as they both modify Kirby's built-in helper functions `css()` and `js()`), feel free to open a PR!
+If anyone comes up with a solution how subresource integrity and cache-busting / fingerprinting could be achieved by different plugins (as all of them modify Kirby's built-in helper functions `css()` and `js()`), feel free to open a PR!
 Otherwise, follow the next steps:

 ### 1. Apache
 If you're using [Apache](http://httpd.apache.org/) as your webserver, add the following lines to your `.htaccess` (right after `RewriteBase`):